That baby is plotting something.

 - There's a superhero in Empowered who's even named Unibrow.
 Of course this trope applies to him.
 We don't learn much about him, except that he's a Superdead.

-- Both the Irish cop and Leslie Clark the salesman in the Disney short Duck Pimples.
+- Both the Irish cop and the hot-iron salesman in the Disney short Duck Pimples.

 - Tad in Planet Tad.
 He tries to shave it off, but ends up shaving off his entire eyebrows.